Pegatron: History

-In January 2008, ASUSTeK Computer began a major restructuring of its operations, splitting into three independent companies: Asus (focused on applied first-party branded computers and electronics); Pegatron (focused on OEM manufacturing of motherboards and components); and Unihan Corporation (focused on non-PC manufacturing such as cases and moulding).
-In the process of the restructuring, a highly criticised pension plan restructuring effectively zeroed out the existing pension balances.
-The company paid out all contributions previously made by employees.
-On 1 June 2010, Asus spun off Pegatron Corp.
+In January 2008, ASUS restructured its operations, creating three independent companies: ASUS (for branded computers and electronics), Pegatron (OEM manufacturing of motherboards and components), and Unihan Corporation (non-PC manufacturing, such as cases and molding).
+During this process, a controversial pension restructuring plan resulted in the payout—rather than continuation—of existing employee contributions.
+Pegatron was officially spun off from ASUS on June 1, 2010.

-Pegatron has in recent years become a significant components supplier for Tesla Inc. During the second wave of the COVID-19 pandemic in India, Pegatron had to halt their production when some employees tested positive for the virus.
-Pegatron's India plant took over some production of Apple iPhones due to the pandemic affecting its Shenzhen operations.
+In recent years, Pegatron has become a key supplier of components for Tesla.
+During the second wave of the COVID-19 pandemic in India, PEGATRON temporarily halted production after employees tested positive.
+Subsequently, Pegatron's India plant assumed some Apple iPhones production due to pandemic-related disruptions at its Shenzhen facility.

 Corporate profile

 Operations

-Pegatron's principal executive offices and many assets are located in Taiwan.
-As of March 2010, Pegatron had approximately 5,646 employees stationed in Taiwan, 89,521 in China, 2,400 in the Czech Republic and 200 in the United States, Mexico, and Japan.
-Pegatron has manufacturing plants in Taiwan, the Czech Republic, Mexico, Indonesia, and China, and customer service centers in the United States and Japan.
+PEGATRON's principal executive offices and many assets are located in Taiwan.
+As of March 2010, PEGATRON had approximately 5,646 employees stationed in Taiwan, 89,521 in China, 2,400 in the Czech Republic and 200 in the United States, Mexico, and Japan.
+PEGATRON has manufacturing plants in Taiwan, the Czech Republic, Mexico, Indonesia, and China, and customer service centers in the United States and Japan.

 Subsidiaries

 Unihan Corporation

-As part of the corporate restructuring of ASUSTeK Computer in 2007, Pegatron acquired Unihan Corporation from ASUSTeK in January 2008.
-Since 2008, the Unihan Corporation has been a subsidiary of Pegatron Corporation that designs and manufactures computers, computer peripherals and audio-video products.
+As part of the corporate restructuring of ASUS in 2007, PEGATRON acquired Unihan Corporation from ASUS in January 2008.
+Since 2008, the Unihan Corporation has been a subsidiary of PEGATRON Corporation that designs and manufactures computers, computer peripherals and audio-video products.

 Corporate social responsibility

-In June 2008, with its PUreCSR corporate responsibility system, Pegatron became a member of the EICC (Electronic Industry Citizenship Coalition), a group of companies in the electronics industry that supports the implementation of the Code of Conduct throughout the electronics and information and communications technology supply chain, ensuring safe working conditions, respect and dignity to employees, and environmentally responsible manufacturing processes.
-Pegatron's corporate responsibility system, PUreCSR (which stands for Pegatron & Unihan reduce, reuse, recycle, recovery, replace & repair Corporate Social Responsibility), meets the international standards: the ISO 14001 Environmental Management System, the OHSAS 18001 Occupational Health & Safety Management System, and the QC 080000 Hazardous Substance Process Management System.
-On 18 May 2010, the board of directors at Pegatron unanimously approved to appropriate a sum within 0.5% of net income every year to charity.
+In June 2008, Pegatron launched its PUreCSR corporate responsibility system and became a member of the Electronic Industry Citizenship Coalition (EICC).
+The EICC promotes the implementation of a Code of Conduct in the electronics and ICT supply chain, aiming to ensure safe working conditions, uphold employee dignity, and support environmentally responsible manufacturing.
+PEGATRON's corporate responsibility system, PUreCSR (which stands for PEGATRON & Unihan reduce, reuse, recycle, recovery, replace & repair Corporate Social Responsibility), meets the international standards: the ISO 14001 Environmental Management System, the OHSAS 18001 Occupational Health & Safety Management System, and the QC 080000 Hazardous Substance Process Management System.
+On 18 May 2010, the board of directors at PEGATRON unanimously approved to appropriate a sum within 0.5% of net income every year to charity.

 PEGA Design and Engineering (PEGA D&E)

-PEGA Design and Engineering is Pegatron's design team that was originally branched off from the ASUSTeK design team.
-The PEGA D&E helps Pegatron's clients with product development, including market research, conceptualization, product design, materials study, and production.In addition to 3C (computer, communication, consumer) electronic products, Pegatron designs home appliances and home decor products such as LCD TVs, LED lighting, phones and more.
+PEGA Design and Engineering is PEGATRON's design team that was originally branched off from the ASUS design team.
+The PEGA D&E helps PEGATRON's clients with product development, including market research, conceptualization, product design, materials study, and production.In addition to 3C (computer, communication, consumer) electronic products, PEGATRON designs home appliances and home decor products such as LCD TVs, LED lighting, phones and more.